mreza0100/mamzi.net.github.io/pages/1-ethics.md

 ### What happened to him?

 He was excommunicated from the Jewish community in Amsterdam at the age of 23, and his books were later put on the Catholic Church's Index of Forbidden Books in 1677.
 He was also accused of atheism, which was a serious crime at the time.
 He was a hated person in his time, but he was a great thinker and philosopher who managed to answer this question by good extent.
+And the Ethics was his last work before he died.

 He died at the age of 44.